Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Introduction

 Having demonstrated compactness, we can now implement the argument in \cite{L8} to produce a scattering diagram on the portion of the SYZ base parametrizing admissible fibres.
 Our first task is to match our scattering diagram with the scattering diagram constructed in Gross-Pandharipande-Siebert \cite{GPS}.
 The source of \emph{initial} rays are singular fibres associated with each point in the blowup center for $Y \to \bar{Y}$.
 This can be seen from the local model of a non-toric blowup in \cite{A5}, which we incorporate into our construction of the SYZ fibration on $Y \setminus D$.
 One can easily see that these initial rays coincide with the initial data of the scattering diagram of \cite{GPS} (or \cite{GHK}), but another subtlety arises at this point.
 While ideally one would expect that the initial rays described above are the only rays coming out from a neighborhood of a singular fibre, as is the case in \cite{GPS}, this is not automatically true in our geometric situation, since we do not have control over the holomorphic discs with boundaries on non-admissible SYZ fibres.
 In other words, there might be a Maslov index zero disc with boundary on an admissible fibre that crosses a neighborhood of a singular fibre, in which case one would find an additional ray seemingly sourced from this region.
 The resolution of this subtlety comes from the ideas of tropical geometry.
 Having in mind the one-to-one correspondence between discs with boundary on admissible fibres in $Y$ and those with boundary on toric fibres in $\bar{Y}$, we assign a tropical disc to each holomorphic disc in $\bar{Y}$ that has precisely the same intersection profile with $\bar{D}$.
 The existence of such a tropical disc, in turn, provides a strong obstruction to the existence of holomorphic discs with boundaries on admissible SYZ fibres.
-With the help of a tropical analogue of Gromov compactness (see Section \ref{sec: LF/GPS}), we have the following theorem. \begin{theorem}[see Theorem \ref{correspondence: scattering diagram} and discussion in Section \ref{sec: can}] One can recover the Gross-Hacking-Keel canonical scattering diagram from the Lagrangian Floer theory of the admissible SYZ fibres in $Y\setminus D$. \end{theorem}
+With the help of a tropical analogue of Gromov compactness (see Section \ref{sec: LF/GPS}), we recover the Gross-Siebert-Pandharipande scattering diagram from Lagrangian Floer theory.
+Following the same procedure as in \cite{GHK}, from the Gross-Siebert-Pandharipande scattering diagrams to the canonical scattering diagram, we reach the following theorem: \begin{theorem}[see Theorem \ref{correspondence: scattering diagram} and discussion in Section \ref{sec: can}] One can recover the Gross-Hacking-Keel canonical scattering diagram from the Lagrangian Floer theory of the admissible SYZ fibres in $Y\setminus D$. \end{theorem}